apigee-labs/rapier/README.md

 The API also defines a relationship between Dogs and Persons, which is called `owner` on one side and `dogs` on the other.
 The `owner` property is settable on each Dog - this is in fact the only way to change which Person owns a Dog.
 When a Dog is created by POSTing to `/dog-tracker/dogs`, the `owner` property may be set by the client.
 If a Dog is POSTed to the `dogs` Collection of a specific
-Person, the server will set the `owner` property appropriately.
+Person, the server would presumably set the `owner` property appropriately.

 From the `well_known_URLs` and `query_paths` properties, you can infer that the following URLs and URL templates are part of the API: